wtsi-hgi/hgi-vault/doc/design.md

 if not all(can_delete(file) for can_delete in can_deletes):
   # Fail immediately
+  raise Exception("Consensus not reached!")

 # Deletion code
+file.unlink()
 ```

 Note that, in this case, it isn't the deletion code itself that is "hot"
--- as this will almost certainly be a single standard library call --
+-- as this will almost certainly be a single standard library call and
-but rather the code that facilitates or guards against it.
+necessarily mutates state -- but rather the code that facilitates or
+guards against it.

 Any `can_delete` implementation might refer to a library function named
 `is_in_vault`, which would therefore be mentioned in the respective